Student Essay Contest

 • What motivated your interviewee to pursue a career in the mathematical sciences?

-• What is your interviewee’s educational, family and cultural background?
+• What is your interviewee’s educational, family, or cultural background?

-• What kind of work does she do?
+• What kind of work does your interviewee do?

-• Does she have any advice to students who are interested in pursuing a career in the mathematical sciences?
+• Does your interviewee have any advice to students who are interested in pursuing a career in the mathematical sciences?

 • What are your interviewee’s hobbies?